-- Inspect vehicle and have your authorized Can-Am roadster dealer repair any problems if necessary. - Change the engine oil and filter.
-Go to an authorized Can-Am roadster dealer if necessary. - 3.
+- Inspect vehicle and have your authorized Can-Am roadster dealer, repair shop, or person of you own choosing for maintenance, repair, or replacement if necessary.
+Please refer to the US EPA EMISSIONS PERFORMANCE WARRANTY contained herein for information about warranty claims. - Change the engine oil and filter.
+Seek service from an authorized Can-Am roadster dealer, repair shop, or person of your own choosing for maintenance, repair, or replacement. - 3.
 Check engine coolant, brake fluid and clutch fluid levels. - Fill the fuel tank, add fuel stabilizer and run the engine to prevent the tank from rusting and the fuel from deteriorating.
 Strictly follow instructions on fuel stabilizer container. - 5.
 Inflate all tires to their recommended pressure. - 6.
-Clean the vehicle. - Lubricate all control cables and latches, and pivoting points of all levers. - Close and latch all storage compartments. - Cover the vehicle with a permeable materials (e.g., tarpaulin).
-Avoid using plastic or similar non-breathing, coated materials that restrict air flow and allow heat and moisture to accumulate. - 10.
-Store the vehicle in a dry area, away from sunlight, with a small amount of daily temperature variation. - 11.
+Clean the vehicle. - Lubricate all control cables and latches, and pivoting points of all levers. - 8.
+Close and latch all storage compartments. - Cover the vehicle with a permeable materials (e.g., tarpaulin).
+Avoid using plastic or similar non-breathing, coated materials that restrict air flow and allow heat and moisture to accumulate.

+- 10. Store the vehicle in a dry area, away from sunlight, with a small amount of daily temperature variation. - 11.
 Slow charge the battery once a month at the recommended charging rate of 2 A. It is not necessary to remove the battery.